Saturday, September 7, 2024

 James’s main foibles in past Abstracts remain in effect here, like a tendency to pick on people.
 He calls out a couple of Mets outfielders for ugliness, something you can’t do now and probably shouldn’t have done then.
 He also gloats over the end of Omar Moreno’s career.
 Moreno was a decent player for a number of years but basically a slap hitter and speedster who annoyed James for not drawing enough walks.

-But his tighter focus on team performance, along with his signature ability to make informed judgments off statistical data, give the 1987 Baseball Abstract enhanced readability.
+But James’s tighter focus on team performance, along with his signature ability to make informed judgments off statistical data, give the 1987 Baseball Abstract enhanced readability.
 So does the way he breaks off to offer short meta-style think pieces, like whether minor-leaguers get rushed to the majors too quickly, or if good teams have a greater tendency to win one-run games.
-There is a funny section calling out absurdities in the scoring of the 1986 postseason games, and a funnier one presenting a mock boardroom meeting of the San Diego Padres, which had displayed greater ineptitude than normal that season.

 The role of the manager comes up a lot.
 In 1986, the American League Manager of the Year was John McNamara of the Boston Red Sox, a solid if not spectacular skipper who would come under much scrutiny in the World Series.
 For James, McNamara’s success was a matter of not getting in his team’s way, like letting Wade Boggs with his .450 on-base percentage hit leadoff.
 An easy call, James says.